dovahcrow/Mutant/README.md

 Replace `YOUR_PRIVATE_KEY_HERE` with your actual private key. `mutant` will automatically detect and use this wallet.

 Alternatively, you can create a new empty wallet using `ant wallet create` and fund it with the necessary ANT or ETH later.

+MutAnt will look for your ant wallets and ask you which one you want to use if you have multiple on the first run, then save your choice in ~/.config/mutant/config.json

 ### Installation